barryclark/jekyll-now/_posts/2015-07-30-WeWeChargedUsersToPreOrderOurAlpha.md

 When we announced Alive, we'd been running Code Connect for about a year.
 During this time we'd managed to keep our burn rate very low, but ultimately everyone has to pay rent and eat.
 With no income, we occasionally consulted on the side.

 Charging early allowed us to focus 100% on building and improving Alive.
 The best outcome is one that benefits everyone.
 This approach allowed us to deliver a better product to our users and made it easier for us to make ends end meet.
-On top of it all, income from pre-orders and beta sales has funded (in part) the hiring of our first co-op student!
+On top of it all, income from pre-orders and beta sales have funded (in part) the hiring of our first co-op student!
 He starts in September and we're very confident he's going to be able to help us make Alive even better.

 ### Manageable Growth